agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 <br/>

 #### `key`
-The `key/name` is an optional property that is used to identify the Group later.
+The optional property `key/name` should be a unique `string/number` to identify the Group later.
-Such `key` is pretty useful during debug sessions or if we [persist](../../state/Methods.md#persist) our Group, it automatically uses the Group `key` as persist key.
-We recommend giving each Collection a unique `key`, since it has only advantages.
 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup([1, 2, 3], {
     key: "myKey"
 });
 ```
+We recommend giving each Group a unique `key`, since it has only advantages:
+- helps us during debug sessions
+- makes it easier to identify the Collection
+- no need for separate persist Key

 <br/>